arnoldt100/anansi/documentation/source/Library_Packages/molecular_dynamics.rst

 AnansiMolecularDynamics
 -----------------------

-The AnansiMolecularDynamics class is the subclass and is derived from interface superclass MolecularDynamics.
+The AnansiMolecularDynamics class is a subclass and is derived from interface superclass MolecularDynamics.
 The MD objects are of type AnansiMolecularDynamics.
 The behavior of the MD object is controlled by the member attribute :cpp:member:`_mdState<AnansiMolecularDynamics::_mdState>`.